 Buildings and improvements 10 - 40 years

-Term of

-Leasehold improvements lease
+Leasehold improvements Term of lease

 Furniture and equipment 3 - 10 years

 Major replacements and betterments are capitalized while maintenance and repairs are charged to expense when incurred.
 Gains or losses on dispositions are reflected in operations as incurred.